ArcGIS Maps SDK for Unity brings direct ArcGIS integration to developers working with the Unity real-time 3D platform.

 A full SDK story

-And finally, an SDK is more than just the API that you integrate into your project.
-Today’s launch includes a comprehensive conceptual guide and API reference, tutorials, and an open source repository of samples to help you get started.
+ArcGIS Maps SDK for Unity is more than just the API that you integrate into your project.
+It includes a comprehensive conceptual guide and API reference, tutorials, and an open source repository of samples to help you get started.

 Collaboration with Unity

 Esri and Unity Technologies began working together early in the development of ArcGIS Maps SDK for Unity.
 One of the key results of that collaboration has been Unity’s development of the High Precision Framework (HPF) to provide geographic coordinate support on a global scale.
 The HPF is delivered as part of ArcGIS Maps SDK for Unity and without it placing geographic data with the precision that’s required by digital twin applications would not be possible.

 With the integration of Unity's real-time 3D platform, ArcGIS Maps SDK for Unity lets its users not only envisage and evaluate, but also manage geographical facts and figures for any digital twin model constructed.